nabijaczleweli/tackup/README.md

 ## Installation

-Get an `.xpi` from the [releases page](https://github.com/nabijaczleweli/tackup/releases) and install it (how to do *that* depends on your browser; in Firefox, a drag&drop on the window is sufficient (be warned, though: you might need to disable signature verification)).
+Get an `.xpi` from the [releases page](https://github.com/nabijaczleweli/tackup/releases) and install it (how to do *that* depends on your browser; in Firefox, a drag&drop onto `about:addons` is sufficient, or even just the fact that the filename ends with `.xpi` might be
+  (be warned, though: you might need to disable signature verification))

 For development purposes point `about:debugging`'s temporary add-on at the repo clone.